 EU MDR Clinical Evaluation Requirement – Understanding the CER

-However, many manufacturers struggle to comply with European CER requirements as there is a significant lack of clarity regarding key elements and best practices for creating these reports.
+However, many manufacturers struggle to comply with European CER requirements as there is a significant lack of clarity regarding critical elements and best practices for creating these reports.

 What is a Clinical Evaluation Report (CER)?

-A CER documents the assessment and analysis of clinical data pertaining to a medical device to verify the clinical safety and efficacy of the device.
+A CER documents the assessment and analysis of clinical data about a medical device to verify the device’s clinical safety and efficacy.
 Clinical data analysis based on either a clinical investigation of the device under evaluation or existing clinical studies for equivalent devices comprises a CER.

-Which Medical Devices need a CER under EU MDR?
+Which Medical Devices Need a CER under EU MDR?

-How to prepare a Clinical Evaluation Report (CER)?
+How to Prepare a Clinical Evaluation Report (CER)?

 In line with MEDDEV.
-2.7.1 Rev.4, the Clinical Evaluation Report (CER ) should cover all assessments of benefit and risk of possible relevance for the use of the device, when used in accordance with the intended purpose given by the medical device manufacturer and the specific claims made about the clinical efficacy and safety of the device.
+2.7.1 Rev.4, the Clinical Evaluation Report (CER ) should cover all assessments of benefits and risks of possible relevance for using the device, following the intended purpose given by the medical device manufacturer and the specific claims made about the clinical efficacy and safety of the device.
 This document will be submitted in your technical documentation (tech file) to your notified body in Europe.

 The clinical evaluation should be thorough and objective, emphasizing the significance of risks that remain after mitigation strategies have been employed by the manufacturer and should account for both favorable and unfavorable data.